 It wasn’t just our car repairs.
 A couple of other things came up last month, and I anticipated being able to cover them from my side business.
 I initially put them on a credit card, only expecting them to stay there for a few weeks and not accrue any interest.
 When the expected income didn’t materialize, I was forced to take even more out of the emergency fund.

 Overall, we took $2,000 out of our online savings account!
 At first it really hurt to do this, because we only had about $2,500 set aside.
 However, considering that we are trying to pay off over $100,000 worth of debt, it doesn’t make sense to keep putting money into savings while piling on more debt with car repairs and other unexpected expenses.

 At this point, I just thank God that He allowed us to build up our savings to the point where it covered these expenses.
 I know that no one wants to be forced to tap into savings, but that is part of the reason why we save.
-I’ve been in positions before where I was plowing everything into debt repayment, and when an expense came up, I had to rely on credit cards to pay for it (and was almost forced to take out loans from sites like this one).
+I’ve been in positions before where I was plowing everything into debt repayment, and when an expense came up, I had to rely on credit cards to pay for it.
 In fact, that is how my first attempt at becoming debt free failed many years ago!